anttijuu/O3-chat-client/README.md

 1. Exit the client app using the command `/exit`.

 Test your server functionality with the client.
 In case you doubt the results, you can also use curl for testing, following the course instructions.
-Curl also helps you in more detailed analysis, using the `--trace-ascii` option you can use to see details of the comms between the client and the server.
+Curl also helps you in more detailed analysis, using the `--trace-ascii <filename>` option you can use to see details of the comms between the client and the server.

 If the server works with the client, your server should fulfill the requirements of the course, depending